solodev/blog-module/README.md

 ## Step 1: Add the Form
  - blog-form.tpl

-Create a calendar for the Blog and upload the following form
+Create a calendar for the Blog and upload the following form.
+Be sure to replace SITE_NAME with your site's name.

 ```
 <script>